awslabs/ml-io/src/mlio-py/mlio/contrib/insights/README.md

     print(column_info.to_dict())
 ```

-Each column in this example will print a dictionary like the following:
+Each column in this Example will print a dictionary like the following:

 ```
 {